Surgery Faculty

 Dr Mukuhi Ng'ang'a

-Dr Mukuhi Ng'ang'a is an Assistant Professor, Department of Surgery at Aga Khan University Medical College, East Africa.
+Dr Mukuhi Ng'ang'a is a Senior Instructor, Department of Surgery, Aga Khan University Medical College, East Africa.
 She is a highly trained surgeon with a specialization in breast surgical oncology.
 She completed her fellowship in Breast Surgical Oncology at Maimonides Medical Center in New York.

 Dr Mukuhi holds a Postgraduate Certificate in Clinical Education from the University of Edinburgh and earned her Master of Medicine (MMed) in General Surgery with honors from the University of Cape Town, South Africa.
 Additionally, she is a Fellow of the College of Surgeons of South Africa and obtained her MBChB from the University of Nairobi.